StructuralNeurobiologyLab/SyConn/docs/Examples.rst

    :scale:   60 %
    :align:   center

-   Left: Raw data cube Right: Human cell tracings
+   Left: Raw data cube; Right: Human cell tracings

 The above figure shows cell tracings in 3D EM data cube, which is the required data to perform automated structural analysis using SyConn.